-OK, there’s no doubt that surviving a hot day is SO much easier than when we were kids.
-Flashback to a time when air-conditioning in a car involved winding down your windows.
-You were likely to get burned by the seat belt with the giant big metal buckle and your thighs would stick to the plastic seats.
+There’s no doubt that surviving a hot day is SO much easier than when we were kids.
+Flash back to a time when air-conditioning in the car involved winding down your windows.
+You were likely to get burned by the seat belt with the giant metal buckle and your thighs would stick to the plastic seats.
 If you were lucky, you had one of those big beast wall unit air conditioners in one room at home … and the really lucky kids had a pool!

 We were also a lot better at putting up with the heat.
 Water play was alive and well and hours were spent running through sprinklers in the back yard… everyone just dealt with it.
 These days, it seems the weather’s getting hotter or we’re getting more precious, but it certainly seems more uncomfortable.
 We’re also aware of how dangerous the heat can be, particularly for infants.

-If you don’t have air-conditioning at home or you do but you just don’t want to hang out at home with your offspring for the day, here are nine ideas for you to do in the Hills to escape the heat.
+If you don’t have air-conditioning at home or you do but you just don’t want to hang out at home with your offspring for the ENTIRE day, here are some ideas to escape the heat.

 Head to a shopping centre that has indoor play equipment

-Westfield North Rocks has a little toddler play area just outside Pronto Rocks Café and then in the fresh food section there’s the Fun Lab, an area set up with foam blocks and a little cubby house.
-Pirates are popular with both Castle Mall and Home Hub Castle Hill having a Pirate Ship Playland for kiddies.
-Stanhope Village also has a great indoor one for toddlers near Leaf Café.
-Here is a list of shopping centre play areas (note some are outdoors).
-You could even head to Bunnings in Castle Hill as they have a little indoor play area and a cafe.
+North Rocks Shopping Centre has a great new play area for kids – Jungle Rocks Play (it’s currently closed due to .
+Pirates are popular, with both Castle Towers and Home Hub Castle Hill having a Pirate Ship Playland for kiddies.
+Stanhope Village also has a little indoor play area for toddlers near Leaf Café.
+And there is another play area at Winston Hills Mall.
+Here’s a list of shopping centre play areas (note some are outdoors).

 - Blacktown Leisure Centre has an indoor wave pool and the toddler splash pool.

-- Waves Fitness and Aquatic Centre at Baulkham Hills have an outdoor sun protected splash pool for the little ones and an outdoor pool for older kids.
+- Waves Fitness and Aquatic Centre at Baulkham Hills has an outdoor sun protected splash pool for the little ones and an outdoor pool for older kids.

-Let your child’s creative juices flow at the Little Plaster House
+Let your child’s creative juices flow at an art studio

-Located in Norwest Business Park, they’re open most days for casual visits (just check their website and give them a call to make sure they’re not closed for a party).
+Little Plaster House is located in Norwest Business Park and they’re open most days for casual visits (just check their website and give them a call to make sure they’re not closed for a party).

 Visit a library

+Libraries are great at any time, heat or no heat.
 You can even time your visit with one of the reading sessions held for children.
 Click here for details on bubs and books sessions.
-The Castle Hill library even has a cafe attached and a cool reading area that looks like a castle.
+The Castle Hill library (below) even has a cafe attached and a cool reading area that looks like a castle.

 Catch a movie